What To Write In An Email When Sending A Resume?

 Key Takeaways:

-• When sending resume to a company, write a concise professional email.
-This email should show your interest in a job, and highlight your qualifications, and contact details.
+• When sending a resume to a company, write a concise, professional email.
+This email should show your interest in a job and highlight your qualifications and contact details.

 • Send your resume in DOCX or PDF format.
 These formats open correctly on most devices.